Water supply in Afghanistan: Overview

 There have been considerable improvements in access to water supply in the last several years.
 A countrywide Multiple Indicator Cluster Survey carried out during the reign of the Taliban in 1997 found that an estimated 7% of the rural population and 17% of the urban population had access to an improved water source at the time.
-While the survey results represent estimates that have a certain margin of error, the recorded improvements in rural areas match the fact that significant investments were undertaken by NGOs and by the government under the National Solidarity Program initiated in 2003.
+While the survey results represent estimates that have a certain margin of error, the recorded improvements in rural areas match the fact that significant investments were undertaken by non-governmental organizationss and government agencies under the National Solidarity Program initiated in 2003.
 The improvements in urban areas are somewhat puzzling, since no major investments in water supply systems took place during that period in Kabul and Kandahar.
 Possibly the 1997 figure does not include the urban population served by public wells.
-Furthermore, service quality, which is often poor, is not reflected in the above figures.
-For example, because of poor electrical service, serious voltage fluctuations, poor installation of equipment and lack of preventive maintenance, pump failures are frequent and lead to supply interruptions.
+Furthermore, service quality is not reflected in the above figures.
+For example, because of poor electrical service, serious voltage fluctuations, poor installation of equipment and lack of preventive maintenance, pump failures have been frequent.